Increase the chance of a sale by quick reactions based on feedback

 By all such details you can make the survey more understandable for your respondents and increase the response rate.
 Don’t forget to test your survey in a preview.
 You can send it for example to your colleagues and with their help eliminate all typos or mistakes that could affect the quality of collected data.

 Choosing the right channels also influences your response rate.
 You can collect feedback right at the point of your purchase.
 Install a tablet to a well accessible place and set up the kiosk mode in your survey (the survey can be filled out again and again).
 People can fill out the survey right when they are leaving.

 Watch the results in real-time.
 Survio shows the results in clear tables and charts.
 You can filter summary results and also individual answers, change the type of chart, create pivot tables.
 Use this analysis to make data-driven decisions to give the customers the best of you.

 You can download your results as a report in one click (PDF, DOCX, PPTX, XLSX, CSV or Google Sheets) get ready to present ascertained data to your colleagues in an instant.

 Customer feedback, even the negative, can be the kicker that will lead you to a change.
 Customer satisfaction is a value that influences your business growth, indeed.
 Learn how to measure customer satisfaction and how to increase it.

 An online survey is a very effective and fast way to get the most relevant data directly from your customers.
 All features are here to make it as automated as it is possible.
-Create the survey, collect responses and get processed data in a professional and clear form.
-And do this regularly so you can evaluate the impact of your changes on the satisfaction score in time.
+Create the survey, collect responses and analyze results to get professional data overviews that provide clear and understandable insights for your decision making.
+And remember to carry the surveying out regularly so you can evaluate the impact of your changes on the satisfaction score in time.